 The LTI aims to secure successful long-term business performance compared with competitors.
 ROCE is therefore one of the key long-term performance indicators, particularly in an infrastructure-type business with long-term investment cycles.
 This remuneration depends on the return on capital over a period of three years.
 The benchmark for the incentive is the achievement of a return equating to the Ströer Group's cost of capital.
-As a consequence of the increasingly cut-throat competition in the media and marketing sector, sustainable organic growth is treated as the Ströer Group's second core value driver alongside ROCE.
-The Ströer Group's average organic revenue growth over a three-year period is compared with the average growth of the advertising market as a whole, measured on the basis of the growth in gross domestic product (GDP) in the markets served by the Ströer Group.
+As a consequence of the increasingly cut-throat competition in the media and marketing sector, sustainable organic growth is treated as the Ströer Group's average organic revenue growth over a three-year period is compared with the average growth of the advertising market as a whole, measured on the basis of the growth in gross domestic product (GDP) in the markets served by the Ströer Group.